themesberg/flowbite/content/getting-started/phoenix.md

 If you already had Hex locally installed this command will upgrade it to the latest version.

-### Install PostgreSQL (OPTIONAL)
+### Install PostgreSQL

-To install the open-source PostgreSQL relational database server we recommend checking out the official [installation guides](https://wiki.postgresql.org/wiki/Detailed_installation_guides) where you can learn how to install the software based on your operating system and device.
+To install the open-source PostgreSQL (optional) relational database server we recommend checking out the official [installation guides](https://wiki.postgresql.org/wiki/Detailed_installation_guides) where you can learn how to install the software based on your operating system and device.

 If you have Homebrew available you can install PostgreSQL via the terminal: